Sudhansu352010/Ecommerce-Data-Analysis-By-using-Sql/README.md

-# 5. Identify the products whose names consist of the word 'Baby'.
-Then count the number of such products for each Category and Sub Category.
-Print Category ID, Category Name, Sub Category and followed by the Count.
-Sort the result in ascending order of Category ID.
-Secondary sort on the basis of alphabetical order of Sub Category.
-select categoryid,categoryname,sub_category,count(*) from Category c join products p on c.categoryid=p.category_id where product like '%Baby%' group by c.categoryid,p.sub_category order by p.category_id,sub_category;

  # 6. Print the Productid, Quantity and Orderdate for daily top - 3 selling products between January 2020 to March 2020.
 Essentially you are trying to identify the top 3 products sold for each date between the given date range.
 Sort the result in ascending order of OrderDate, for records with same orderdate, sort them in ascending order of Quantity.
  with cte as(select productid,sum(quantity) as total,orderdate from orders a join orderdetails b